fallen-icarus/cardano-secondary-market/GettingStarted.md

 git checkout 68c3721
 nix develop # This step can take a few hours even with the caches configured
 ```
-The last command should drop you into a nix terminal.
+The last command should drop you into a nix terminal once it is finished running.
 Execute the following within the nix terminal.
 ```
 cd ../cardano-secondary-market
 cabal clean